travelgateX/documentation-site/content/distribution/extranet/booking-search/_index.md

 * Dates:
     * Booking dates: The date range when the booking was confirmed by the agency.
-    * Check-in date: The date range when the booking check-in is included.
+    * Check-in date: The date range of the booking check-in.
 * Transaction type/status:
-    * Include cancellations: List with both effective bookings and cancelled ones.
+    * Include cancellations: List of both effective and cancelled bookings.
-    * Only cancellations: List with only cancelled bookings.
+    * Only cancellations: List of only cancelled bookings.
-    * Only errors: List with bookings that failed and couldn't be confirmed successfully.
+    * Only errors: List of bookings that failed and couldn't be confirmed successfully.
 * Hotel:
     * Name: Filter bookings by hotel name.
     * Code: Filter bookings by hotel code.